 - government contracting and grants;

-- health care fraud, including qui tam cases involving allegations of billing fraud, worthless services, and Stark Law and Anti-Kickback Statute violations;
+- health care fraud, including qui tam cases involving allegations of billing fraud, worthless services, FCA violations, and Stark Law and Anti-Kickback Statute violations;

 - immigration;